d00m-gui/perkins-cli/README.md

 And... that's all!

-We hove you enjoy this application just like us.
+We hope you enjoy this application as much as we do.